jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 I had no difficulty in getting leave to come into Winchester this morning, but I must be back before three o’clock, for Mr. and Mrs. Rucastle are going on a visit, and will be away all the evening, so that I must look after the child.
 Now I have told

-### ADVENTURE XII.
-THE ADVENTURE OF THE COPPER BEECHES 196

 you all my adventures, Mr. Holmes, and I should be very glad if you could tell me what it all means, and, above all, what I should do.”